python3statement/python3statement.github.io/_practicalities/intro.md

 ## If your users absolutely need Py2.7 but you want to move on

 If you have users that still depend on Python 2.7 and you cannot drop support yet, it may nonetheless be possible to start using Python 3 in your codebase.
-T hrough automatic conversion using [lib3to6](https://pypi.org/project/lib3to6/) (similar to BabelJS for JavaScript) you can generate distribution files that will work on both Python2 and Python3.
+Through automatic conversion using [lib3to6](https://pypi.org/project/lib3to6/) (similar to Babel for JavaScript) you can generate distribution files that will work on both Python 2 and Python 3.
-Lib3to6 is also useful if your project needs to support older versions of Python3 such as 3.5 but you want to use the latest Python syntax.
+Lib3to6 is also useful if your project needs to support older versions of Python 3 such as 3.5 but you want to use the latest Python syntax.

 ## Upload with Twine